vapor/docs/3.0/docs/architecture/async.md

 That is indeed a valid solution, and it would work.
 This style of threading is widely used and taught.
 However, the problem is that threads are not "free" to create.
 When you're programming for iOS, this doesn't (usually) matter.
 You can often spin up as many threads as you like.
 You have a whole CPU to yourself!
 Things are different on the server though.
-Web applications must respond to thousands (even millions) of requests _at the same time_.
+Web applications must respond to hundreds or thousands (even millions) of requests _at the same time_.
 Imagine running a million instances of your iOS app on one device.
 Even relatively small costs, like creating a thread, become extremely important as a web server.

+Besides that, incrementing a single (global) integer by one every request requires a lock for thread safety, or your application can crash.
+A single lock can become a significantly impacting factor in a high performance environment.

 ### Multi-Reactor